Montessori Feeding Tools for Toddlers Learning to Eat Independently

 Independent eating during toddlerhood is rarely tidy.

 Spills, dropped spoons, and food experiments are all part of the learning process.
-While it can sometimes feel frustrating, these messy moments often represent important developmental milestones.
+While these moments can feel frustrating, they are often signs that your child is developing coordination, confidence, and increasing control over their movements.

-Montessori philosophy encourages parents to view these moments not as mistakes, but as opportunities for growth.
+Montessori encourages us to see these experiences not as mistakes, but as practice.

 Final Thoughts